Disguise the Limit

 Disguise the Limit is the debut mixtape by American rapper Nyck Caution.
-It was released on February 29, 2016, by Cinematic Music Group and Pro Era Records.
+It was released on February 29, 2016, by Cinematic Music Group and Pro Era.

 Background

 The mixtape includes features from Pro Era members Joey Bada$$ and Kirk Knight, as well as Madison Iman, Tyler Sherrit, The Mind, and Alex Mali.
-The mixtape includes production from Kirk Knight, Chuck Strangers, Rel & Sharp, Bruce Leekix, Navie D, Slauson Malone, J Money, and Metro Boomin.
+The mixtape includes production from Kirk Knight, Chuck Strangers, Rel & Sharp, Bruce LeeKix, Navie D, Slauson Malone, J Money, and Metro Boomin.

 Singles

 On January 7, 2016, Nyck Caution released the music video for "Church".
 A week later, he released three new tracks, "Nyctophilia", "Light Through The Cracks (Oh My Freestyle)", and "What's Understood".
 On March 11, he released the music video for "Basin".

 Track listing

 Producer credits adapted from Pro Era's official website.